Ahmad Black: Professional career

-Black was drafted in the fifth round of the 2011 NFL Draft by the Tampa Bay Buccaneers.
+Black was selected in the fifth round of the 2011 NFL draft with the 151st overall pick by the Tampa Bay Buccaneers.
 He was cut on September 3, 2011, re-signed to the Buccaneers' practice squad two days later, and later activated to the active roster.
 As a rookie, he appeared in four games during the 2011 regular season, with five tackles and a recovered fumble.
 On October 1, 2013, he was released again by the Buccaneers, and was eligible for free agency after clearing waivers.